pavolgaj/OCFit/manuals/README.md

 - gui.pdf - short presentation about GUI (in English)

+- gui-paper.pdf - our paper mainly about GUI ad also about OCFit class; will be published in OEJV (in English)

-- navod.pdf - in Slovak
+- navod.pdf - documanentation of OCFit class (in Slovak)

-- manual.pdf - in English
+- manual.pdf - documanentation of OCFit class (in English)

-These manuals are without any language corrections.
-If you found mistakes in any of them, please let me know.
+These manuals are with only minimal language corrections.
+If you found any mistake in any of them, please let me know.